 Up to 31 December 2016, the Parent Company used the PERF-2000C tables for contracts with technical bases that do not comply with Royal Decree 1060/2015, of 20 November, on Administration, Supervision and Solvency of Insurance and Reinsurance Companies ("ROSSEAR" for its Spanish initials), maintaining the technical base tables for the rest.
-At the close of 2017, the Company had replaced the PERF-2000C tables with the tables of their own experience derived from the Partial Internal Model for Longevity and Mortality approved by the Directorate General of Insurance and Pension Funds (VC14).
+At the close of 2017, the Company replaced the PERF-2000C tables with the tables of their own experience derived from the Partial Internal Model for Longevity and Mortality approved by the Directorate General of Insurance and Pension Funds (VC14).
 The effect of said change involved an allocation of 45 million euros during the 2017 financial year.
+During the 2018 financial year, a new calibration of the Partial Internal Model for Longevity and Mortality (VC16) was used.

-Furthermore, the Group calculates certain policy reserves at the maximum rate established by the DGIPF (the criteria established in article 33.1 of the Regulation on Administration and Supervision of Private Insurance, hereinafter, ROSSP, which was 1.09% for the 2017 financial year, see decision of 2 January 2017).
-On 31 December 2017, the Group held an additional reserve for this item of 93 thousand euros for the purposes of said calculation.
+Furthermore, the Group calculates certain policy reserves at the maximum rate established by the DGIPF (the criteria established in article 33.1 of the Regulation on Administration and Supervision of Private Insurance, hereinafter, ROSSP, which was 0.98% for the 2018 financial year, see decision of 2 January 2018).
+At 31 December 2018, the Group held an additional reserve for this item of 50 thousand euros for the purposes of said calculation.